status-im/airbyte-custom-connector/README.md

 * `source-discourse-fetcher`: Source connector to fetch data from Discourse API
 * `source-simplecast-fetcher`: Source connector to fetch data from Simplecast API
 * `source-twitter-fetcher`: Source connector to fetch data from Twitter API
+* `source-twitter-ads`: Source connector to fetch data from Twitter Ads API

 ### Status Analytics related

 * `source-app-store`: Source connector to fetch data from Apple App Store
 * `source-google-play`: Source connector to fetch data from Google Play Store